GMOD/jbrowse-components/website/docs/models/BaseTrackModel.md

 ## Docs

-these MST models only exist for tracks that are _shown_. they should contain only UI state for the track, and have a reference to a track configuration (stored under session.configuration.assemblies.get(assemblyName).tracks). note that multiple displayed tracks could use the same configuration.
+these MST models only exist for tracks that are _shown_. they should contain only UI state for the track, and have a reference to a track configuration. note that multiple displayed tracks could use the same configuration.

 ### BaseTrackModel - Properties